 Every child support case is different, and additional factors such as low income, child care and health care costs, adjustments for older children and children not common to the parties involved may be considered, as well as costs associated with parenting time.
 If you owe child support or cannot meet your current child support obligations, we can help you, too.
 The Schill Law Group attorneys have extensive experience in these situations and know where to look for all relevant financial information so that we can present a thoroughly documented case.
 The child support lawyers in Phoenix at the Schill Law Group have years of experience in all phases of child support litigation.
 Whether it is a divorce or paternity case, a modification of custody orders or an enforcement of custody or child support orders, our attorneys have the experience and understanding of the nature of child support litigation to provide you with effective and dedicated legal representation.

 If you are in the military, you’ll be glad to know that attorney John Schill, himself a combat veteran, and the child support lawyers at Schill Law Group can provide the help you need.
 The Schill Law Group does offer a discount for active duty, retired, and former military personnel who wish to hire a child support lawyer in Phoenix.
 The Schill Law Group is a client-oriented family law firm, and we will always go the extra mile to see that your case concludes with the best possible results.
 Your case will be handled directly by Phoenix child support lawyers who will keep you informed and work diligently to ensure your case concludes in your favor.

-Please call our office for a free consultation regarding your child support case and to learn more about our flat fee agreement at (480) 525-8900.
+Call our office today for a free consultation with our child support lawyers in Phoenix regarding your case and to learn more about our flat fee agreement at (480) 525-8900.